Skip to content

 When food crafters would press oils from nuts and seeds and liquids from soybeans, the resulting waste products were fibrous and dense seed, bean, and nut cakes to be discarded.
 This soybean waste is called okara.

 It’s speculated that the okara got contaminated with fungi used for soy sauce production.
 Accidentally inoculating okara waste with fungi brought about a protein-packed, fiber-rich food that is quite delicious… and economical.
-So, accident or not, if you love tempeh, you can thank Indonesia for this delicious food!
+So, accident or not, if you love tempeh, you can thank Indonesia for this tasty food!

 In our Fermented Foods Semester online course, I teach students how to make tempeh at home.
 Click here to enroll in the course and use code CGBLOG for 20% off.